-Prepare yourself!
-By the end of this loooong read, you’ll know everything there is to know about CRM software: What it is, what types of CRM are out there, what benefits CRM brings, who can use it, how it works, and how to implement it.
+This article will help learn everything there is to know about CRM software.
+You’ll find out what it is, what types of CRM are out there, what benefits CRM brings, who can use it, how it works, and how to implement it.

-From a complete CRM newbie to a CRM know-it-all in one guide.
-It’s gonna be epic!
+From a complete CRM newbie to a CRM know-it-all.
+In one guide.
+Let’s go!

 What is a CRM?

-Customer Relationship Management (CRM) is software that lets businesses effectively collect, store, and manage their lead and customer information to build and maintain relationships with them.
+A Customer Relationship Management (CRM) system is a piece of software that lets businesses collect, store, and manage their lead and customer information to build and maintain relationships with them.
 Essentially, it’s an organised repository for customer data and all the processes associated with its management.

-There are different factors that can be used for CRM software classification, but the most common one is the location of the solution’s servers.
-Based on that, we can differentiate between cloud-based CRM systems and on-premise CRM systems.
+There are many different factors that can be used to classify CRM software. tThe most common is the location of the system's servers.
+Based on that, we can say that there are cloud-based CRM systems and on-premise CRM systems.

-Cloud-based CRM (also known as Software-as-a-Service CRM, online CRM, or web CRM) hosts the application and data remotely, on the vendor’s own servers.
+Cloud-based CRM (also known as Software-as-a-Service (SaaS) CRM, online CRM, and Web CRM) is a CRM solution where the application and data are all hosted remotely, on the CRM vendor’s own servers.
 The system can be accessed from anywhere in the world via the internet.

-On-premise CRM is a CRM software that companies build in-house for their own usage.
-In this case, both the data and the application itself are located on the company’s own servers and can only be accessed from the company’s premises.
+On-premise CRM, on the other hand, is a type of CRM software that companies build in-house for their own usage.
+In this case, both the data and the application itself are located on the company’s own servers and can only be accessed on the spot.

 ✅ No software licensing costs